apache/pekko-management/integration-test/aws-api-ec2/README.md

-Your Akka Cluster on Vanilla EC2 using Tag Based Discovery
+Your Pekko Cluster on Vanilla EC2 using Tag Based Discovery
 ==========================================================

 Note: these steps can be easily automated via CloudFormation or